bzf-2018/academic-kickstart/content/home/posts.md

 [[item]]
 organization = ""
 organization_url = ""
 title = "A Discovery project led by me has been funded by ARC.
 Up to four PhD scholarships are open until filled.
-Another two scholarships are available for the project on large-scale transaction processing." url = "" certificate_url = "" date_start = "2021-12-24"
+Two more scholarships are available for another project on large-scale transaction processing." url = "" certificate_url = "" date_start = "2021-12-24"